Virginia Security Deposit Laws

 2. Allowable Deductions on a Tenant’s Security Deposit

-Landlords in Virginia have a right to make deductions on their tenant’s deposit.
+Under Virginia landlord tenant law,landlords in Virginia have a right to make deductions on their tenant’s security deposit.
 There is one caveat, though.
-The deduction must be legitimate.
-In other words, you can’t simply make deductions to a tenant’s deposit for whatever reason.
+The security deposit deduction must be legitimate.
+In other words, a landlord can’t make deductions to a tenant’s security deposit for no reason.

 • Unpaid utility bills

-• Any financial losses you may incur as a result of the tenant not abiding by the terms of the lease agreement
+• Any financial losses a landlord may incur as a result of the tenant not abiding by the terms of the rental agreement

-• Any charges that are allowed under the lease agreement
+• Any costs or charges that are allowed under the lease agreement or rental agreement

 What constitutes wear and tear?
 Normal wear and tear is damage that naturally occurs in a rental property due to aging and regular use.
 Examples include loose door handles, worn finish on bathroom fixtures, dirty grout, and faded carpet.